Our 6 key policies are:

 3) We aim to achieve these objectives by:

 Minimising our use of electricity for heating, cooling, light and power.
-We switch off every night, we do not switch a device on until it is needed, and switch it off after use if the gap in use is more than 5 minutes.
+We switch off every night, we do not switch a device on until it is needed, and switch it off after use if the gap in use is material.

-We avoid the use of paper and office supplies especially toner and ink where possible, we use the ‘Think before you Print’ slogan, we use smaller fonts and fuller page covering, and recycle paper to be reused where possible.
-Shredded paper is recycled for use in compost heaps.
+Avoiding the use of paper and office supplies especially toner and ink where possible, we use the ‘Think before you print’ slogan, we use smaller fonts and fuller page covering, and recycle paper to be reused where possible.
+Shredded paper is recycled for use in compost heaps, and coffee capsules are returned for recycling.

-We continue the search and deployment of lower cost lighting, heating and cooling.
+Continuing the search and deployment of lower cost and more environmentally friendly lighting, heating and cooling.

-Cleaning by cleaners is done only as often as is needed to keep the offices clean to the required level, and cleaners use environmentally-friendly cleaning materials where possible.
-Each person is responsible for office tidiness and economic but effective tidying.
+Cleaning only as often as is needed to keep the offices clean to the required level.

-We have small plants around the office to contribute to an improved CO2 environment.
+Having small plants around the office to contribute to an improved air environment and to offset our carbon footprint.

 Rubbish and recycling

-- We use local authority recycling facilities to recycle: paper, cardboard, plastic, metal.
+- We use local authority recycling facilities to recycle: paper, cardboard, plastic, metal and batteries.
 Glass is also recycled where possible.

 - We separate as much recyclable rubbish from other rubbish in separate bins in the office as we can.
 This is for A4 and other printing paper, but also hand washing paper, newspapers, and paper matter received by post or from clients.